dustinpfister/blog_posts/_posts/linux-type.md

 ## 3 - Conclusion

-The type built in command is usfule for fidning out if a command name is being used on the system or not.
+The type built in command is usful for finding out if a command name is being used on the system or not.
 It is also a good way to fine out if a given command name is indeed an actual command as a file in one of the os folders like the bin folder, or something else.
+There are many other bash built in commands such as cd, pwd, and many others that new Linux users should be aware of.

+Learning the bash command in detail is a good starting point for getting a sold grasp on how to work with a linux system.
+There is not just all the usful built in commands, there is also all the options, keywords, forms of paramter expansaion, special variables, and so forth that can be used to create bash scripts.